Reemurs/linked-blog-starter-md/Spiritual Strategies Warfare.md

 - Learn rules & follow them carefully
 - proper diet: always pray & read word
 - Train to avoid losing b/c of fatigue
+- Anticipate attacks by knowing devil's strategies so you r prepared so they will be less succussful
 ### Continuous struggle
 - Not time outs: must always be on guard b/c Satan never rests
 - Intimate, face to face, personal contact w/ enemy